SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 """"""""""""""""""""""""""""""""""""""""
 I.) UI:
 A.) Selectable:
-For a given intent within your agent, under the 'Response' section, click 'Add Message Content', select 'Custom Payload' and copy and paste the following:
+For a given intent within your agent, under the 'Responses' section, click 'ADD RESPONSES', select 'Custom Payload' and copy and paste the following:
 {
   "backgroundColor": "#d7d7d7",